 Dry holes offer a habitat for larger animals such as birds and bats, although some smaller anthropods also live there.
-Centipedes and spiders can be found in many holes throughout the year, although some species of insect use the holes as protection from the winter cold.
+Centipedes and spiders can be found in many holes throughout the year, although some insects use the holes as protection from the winter cold.

-Many birds use dry tree holes to nest.
-Owls, doves, starlings, nuthatches and species of tits can often be found in dry holes.
+Many birds use dry tree holes for nesting.
+Doves, starlings, and nuthatches can often be found in dry holes.

 Woodpeckers are known to make these holes, and other species will use the holes they make in subsequent years.
 Other birds may line the holes with leaves, grass, and other nesting material, although some may leave them unlined.

-Larger species such as squirrels will also use dry holes to nest in, although they will generally use the holes higher up the trunk.
-Mice, stoats and small cats may use holes that are lower down the tree.
+Larger species such as squirrels will also use dry holes for nesting in, although they will generally use the holes higher up the trunk.
+Mice, stoats, and small cats may use holes that are lower down the tree.

 Many animals will use the holes in trees at some point to escape the cold or even predators.